 Directly from the websites of UK coffee roasters

 We’re really lucky in the UK now, that we have such a wealth of craft coffee roasters.
-There are roughly 400 UK coffee roasters the list of UK coffee roasters, and I know I’ve not got all of them, I’m continually looking for ones that I’ve missed, and I get comments, emails and tweets on a regular basis from helpful folk letting me know of other Roasters I wasn’t aware of.
-Nearly all of them sell online, I think if you’re in any kind of business now and you don’t have a way to sell online, you’re not going to do much business, unless it’s a particular business type that isn’t suited to Ecommerce.
+There are over 400 UK coffee roasters in the UK at present, and growing.
+Nearly all of them sell their coffee online.
+If you’re involved in any kind of retail business these days, and you don’t offer your products online, you’re not going to do much business.